polca/premise/docs/transform.rst

   methanol, grass, with CCS                                                            Secondary Energy|Consumption|Liquids|Biomass|Methanol|Grassy|w/CCS        market for methanol, from biomass
  ==================================== =============================================== ========================================================================= ================================================================================================================================================

-Because not all competing fuels of a same type have the same calorific value, some adjustments are made.
-The table below shows the example of the market for petrol, for the IMAGE region of Western Europe in 2050.
+Because not all competing fuels of a same type have similar calorific values, some adjustments are made.
+The table below shows the example of the market for gasoline, for the IMAGE region of Western Europe in 2050.
 The sum of fuel inputs is superior to 1 (i.e., 1.4 kg).
 This is because methanol and bioethanol have low calorific values comparatively to petrol